CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-1.md

 </table>

 ### version (recommended)
-The version field is used to track form versions as they change over time.
-While it is not required, it is a best practice to keep this field up to date.
-The [XlsForm specification](https://xlsform.org/#settings-worksheet) recommends the convention like 'yyyymmddrr'.
+The version field is used to track form versions over time.
+While not strictly required, it is a best practice to keep this field up to date.
+The [XlsForm specification](https://xlsform.org/#settings-worksheet) recommends the convention of 'yyyymmddrr'.
 For example, 2022021501 is the 1st revision from Feb 15th, 2022.